jet2jet/js-synthesizer/README.md

 ### Using hook / handle MIDI-related event data with user-defined calllback

-NOTE: `libfluidsynth-2.0.2.js` (or above) is necessary to use this feature.

-From v1.2.0, you can hook MIDI events posted by player.
+You can hook MIDI events posted by player.
 For `JSSynth.Synthesizer` instance, use `hookPlayerMIDIEvents` method as followings:

 ```js
 syn.hookPlayerMIDIEvents(function (s, type, event) {